Prajanya-g/Prajanya-g/IoT Research/README.md

 6. Data integrity
 7. Secure control applications

-**My research focuses on developing my suggest some solution to the problem that are not being worked on or are currently being developed
+**My research focuses on currently soultuion that are being developed to solve teh stated problem Potential Solutions
-Potential Solutions
 SEARCHABLE ENCRYPTION
 or